Ruth Coker Burks: Disputed claims

 A July 2021 article in the Arkansas Times raised questions about the veracity of some of the claims that Burks has made in interviews and in her memoir.
 NBC News published a follow-up investigation in October 2021, based on interviews with individuals connected to Burks and Hot Springs; Burks herself declined to be interviewed for the article.
 Interviewees generally concurred with the broad outlines of Burks's story and praised her work with AIDS patients, but suggested that some details had been exaggerated, including the number of men she buried, and her connection with Files Cemetery.

 In different tellings of her story, the number of men Burks has said that she buried has ranged from "about two dozen" to "over 40".
 Some members of the gay community in Hot Springs have expressed frustration that Burks has yet to provide a list of the names of these men.
 In interviews, Burks has expressed her wish to build a monument at Files Cemetery with the names of the men she buried.
 In a 2021 statement to the Arkansas Times, Burks said that she had forgotten the names of some of the men.
 Burks's publisher stated to NBC that Burks intended to withhold the names of many of the men because they had desired not to be outed.
 Tim Looper, a longtime friend of Burks, stated that he had attended six burials, and was able to identify five men by name, all of whom had placards at the cemetery.

 Burks has stated in her memoir and in interviews that she owns 262 burial plots at Files Cemetery, having inherited them from her mother who purchased them.
 Paula Bruce, a member of the Files family who maintains the cemetery, has disputed this, stating that no-one owns plots in the cemetery, and that the land is deeded to the county.
 This was supported by reporting published by NBC, which also raised doubts as to whether the 0.767 acre cemetery had the capacity for 262 plots.
 Burks continued to affirm her position in a 2021 statement to the Arkansas Times.

+In 2025, Southern Spaces published an article which sought to evaluate Burks' legacy and the criticisms made of her.